Courage Kenny Rehabilitation Institute

 While similar treadmill technology has been in use for several years, the robotic assistance of Lokomat means patients with more severe injuries can benefit from gait therapy sooner in their recovery.

-The Lokomat was funded by the Sister Kenny Foundation.
+The Lokomat was funded by the Courage Kenny Foundation.

 Who may benefit